|

 Comfort Food Treat

-This Gluten Free Peanut Butter and Jelly French Toast is a mashup of the perfect French toast, ultimate peanut butter and jelly sandwich, and childhood favorite of peanut butter and banana.
-In a way it’s like a sweet version of a Monte Cristo sandwich.
+This Gluten Free Peanut Butter and Jelly French Toast is a delicious mashup of everything you love: the perfect custard-soaked French toast, the classic peanut butter and jelly sandwich, and the childhood favorite combo of peanut butter and banana.
+It’s sweet, satisfying, and just a little reminiscent of a dessert-style Monte Cristo sandwich.

 These sweet and fruity creations couldn’t be easier.
 With just a few quick tips, you’ll be grilling up your new favorite sandwich.